Skip to main content

 That sequence keeps validation and execution separate while still preserving a smooth operator workflow.

-Once the bundle is accepted for execution, the user should switch to the core analysis docs:
+Once the bundle is accepted for execution, continue with the core analysis docs: